Galaxy Airlines Flight 203: Response

-Seconds after crashing, emergency services were immediately deployed to the crash site.
-Washoe County fire department was notified that a large aircraft had crashed on the outskirts of Reno.
-The information was eventually relayed to other fire department and all off-duty officers were called to assist the rescue efforts.
-Few minutes after the crash, personnel from Reno Fire Department arrived at the site.
+Emergency services were immediately deployed to the crash site.
+The Washoe County fire department was notified that a large aircraft had crashed on the outskirts of Reno.
+The information was relayed to other fire departments and all off-duty officers were called to assist the rescue efforts.
+A few minutes after the crash, personnel from Reno Fire Department arrived at the site.

-Due to the 2,300 gallons (ca. 9 m³) of fuel on board, huge fires engulfed the crash site and the area nearby.
-The furniture store was obliterated, while continuous explosions could be heard from the exploding gas tanks of the destroyed RVs.
-While dousing the flames and combing the area, rescuers managed to find three survivors.
+Due to the 2,300 gallons (ca. 9 m³) of fuel on board, fires engulfed the crash site and the area nearby.
+The furniture store was obliterated, while continuous explosions could be heard from exploding gas tanks of the destroyed RVs.
+While dousing the flames and combing the area, rescuers found three survivors.
 A fireman found a teenage passenger who had been thrown clear out of the burning aircraft.
-During the crash, the airframe broke up right in front of his seat row.
+During the crash, the airframe broke up in front of his seat row.
 He had managed to put on a brace position, ripped off his seatbelt, and tried to run away from the wreckage before losing consciousness.
 His father, who was seated next to him, was found to have survived as well with burn injuries.
 Another survivor could be seen running completely in flames.
 Authorities stated that the third survivor had around 80-90% burns on his body.
-The fires were eventually contained 30 minutes after the crash, and no survivors could be found afterwards.
+The fires were contained 30 minutes after the crash, and no survivors could be found afterwards.

 The survivors were identified as George Lamson Sr., 41; his son George Lamson Jr., 17; and Robert Miggins, 45.
-George Lamson Sr. was initially expected to recover and was planned to be discharged in good condition, but on 29 January he was pronounced dead prior to his kidney operation due to massive head injuries.
+George Lamson Sr. was initially expected to recover and was planned to be discharged in good condition, but on 29 January he was pronounced dead due to massive head injuries.
 The third survivor, Robert Miggins, died due to the severity of his burns on 4 February, leaving George Lamson, Jr. as the only survivor of the crash.

-Reports eventually stated that there were likely more people who had survived the crash but eventually died due to smoke inhalation and fire.
+Reports eventually stated that there were likely more people who had survived the crash but died due to smoke inhalation and fire.
 A significant portion of the back of the aircraft had stayed intact from the impact and at least 20 people from that part had initially survived, but the crash had caused deformations on the doors and the fires at the front portion had caused the survivors to be trapped.